BstLabs/py-dynacli/docs/todo-app/rename-project.md

 usage: todo rename [-h] old_name new_name

 positional arguments:
-  old_name    old name of project new_name    new name of project
+  old_name    old name of the project new_name    new name of the project

 optional arguments:
   -h, --help  show this help message and exit